-(A) A sewage disposal permit once issued for a structure shall remain valid unless the building permit for the structure becomes invalid, in which case the sewage disposal permit shall also become null and void.

-(B) In the event a sewage disposal permit expires, a new application shall be required in all cases prior to the issuance of a new permit.

-(C) Upon the expiration of any permit issued pursuant to this chapter, the system may not be used, or any further work done in connection with the installation or operation of the sewage disposal system until a new permit for such purpose is secured.
-All work shall comply with regulations currently applicable to OWTS when the new permit is issued.
-However, where an OWTS was previously fully installed pursuant to a permit which has subsequently expired, the system may be used if the Health Officer finds that the system will function in a safe manner.
+- (A)- A sewage disposal permit once issued for a structure shall remain valid unless the building permit for the structure becomes invalid, in which case the sewage disposal permit shall also become null and void. - (B)- In the event a sewage disposal permit expires, a new application shall be required in all cases prior to the issuance of a new permit. - (C)- Upon the expiration of any permit issued pursuant to this chapter, the system may not be used, or any further work done in connection with the installation or operation of the sewage disposal system until a new permit for such purpose is secured.
+All work shall comply with regulations currently applicable to sewage disposal systems OWTS when the new permit is issued.
+However, where an individual sewage disposal system OWTS was previously fully installed pursuant to a permit which has subsequently expired, the system may be used if the Health Officer finds that the system will function in a safe manner.
+[Ord.
+4220 § 2, 1992]. - 7.38.094 Applicability of new requirements to approved permits and pending applications.